Toni Kellar, Director, Roots To Rhythm™

 Rhythm Studio: body music workshop (2007)

-Sogbety
+Sogbety Diomande :

-Diomande : Ivory Coast style djembe (2006)
+Ivory Coast style djembe (Day of Drumming 2006)

-Robert Friedman : drumming for wellness activities and theory, PASIC (2005)
+Robert Friedman : drumming for wellness activities and theory (PASIC 2005)

 Chuck Cogliandro : djembe, African rhythms (2003, 2004, 2005)